liaisontw/MinifyStuff/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-MinifyStuff plugin removes HTML, CSS and JavaScript comments and also removes invisible (but downloaded) characters (space, tab, return key, etc.).
+Minify-Stuff plugin removes HTML, CSS and JavaScript comments and also removes invisible (but downloaded) characters (space, tab, return key, etc.).

 == Description ==
-MinifyStuff plugin removes HTML, CSS and JavaScript comments and also removes invisible (but downloaded) characters (space, tab, return key, etc.).
+Minify-Stuff plugin removes HTML, CSS and JavaScript comments and also removes invisible (but downloaded) characters (space, tab, return key, etc.).

+For an automatic installation through WordPress:
+1. Select Add New from the WordPress Plugins menu in the admin area.
+2. Search for 'minifystuff'.
+3. Click Install Now, then Activate Plugin.

+To enable or disable Minify-Stuff plugin, please go 'Minify Stuff' in the 'Settings' of wordpress website admininstrator dashboard.

 == Build Status ==